DesigningSound.org is a resource dedicated to the art and technique of sound design, with the aim of sharing information and knowledge for free.

 Adriane Kuzminski – Twitter

-Adriane is a sound editor with a passion for accessibility and language.
+Adriane is a sound designer with a passion for accessibility and communication.
 As one of the three Emerson grads on the Designing Sound team, she has a background in film, but she was quickly drawn to blind-accessible game development and research.
-This has lead her to work with accessible games such as the Earplay interactive story app as well as a handful of indie games.
-She is also an interviewer and ghost writer for A Sound Effect, a dedicated volunteer with AbleGamers, and a Drill Sergeant in the U.S. Army Reserves.
+This has led her to work on accessible projects with companies and institutions like Earplay, imitone, Out of Sight Games, The Deep End Games, The University of Skövde, and others, and speak about accessibility at GameSoundCon, GAConf, and CarouselCon.
+She is currently a producer and implementor with Team Audio, a Volunteer Council member with The Audio Mentoring Project, an interviewer and writer for A Sound Effect, and a Drill Sergeant in the U.S. Army Reserves.

-The Rev. Dr. Bradley D Meyer is an audio director with over 18 years experience having overseen the audio departments at Berkeley Systems, Shaba Games, Free Range Games, and currently, Sucker Punch Productions.
-He was also a lead sound designer at Konami.
+The Rev. Dr. Bradley D Meyer is an audio director with over 20 years experience having overseen the audio departments at Berkeley Systems, Shaba Games, Free Range Games, and currently, Sucker Punch Productions.
 Brad has lectured extensively on game audio and served on the Program Advisory Committee for the Audio Production department at the Art Institute of California, San Francisco.
 He is an ordained minister and a doctor of metaphysics and immortality, which is the best $35 he’s ever spent.
 Brad joined Designing Sound in 2016.